-I’m learning as I’m going.
-I’ve recently decided, because it sounds senior and cool, to become an architect.
-It feels like the natural next step.
+In my hard headed (pick and go) continuation of my professional journey.
+I’ve recently decided, to become an architect.
+The move towards the role feels like a healthy escalation in technical scope.
 There will be more responsibility/agency and a somewhat welcomed transition to a more “stable” role.

-I’ll be going over what an architect is.
+In this article, I’ll be discussing what an architect is.
 The functions of an architect and the division of that role in a more “traditional” ecosystem.
 I will also briefly cover the typical architect titles.
 After which I’ll touch on the seniority of architects and their roles in relation to each other.

 What is an Architect?

 Unsurprisingly, this has little to do with the designing of buildings.
 It does, unsurprisingly, however involve architecting.
 The Merriam-Webster definition of an architect is.

 2: a person who designs and guides a plan or undertaking